 Fraudulent claims

-Individuals who intentionally submitted a fraudulent claim or were involved in such misconduct, either as accomplices or conspirators, should be mindful that withdrawing the fraudulent claim does not exempt them from potential criminal investigation and prosecution.
+Individuals who intentionally submitted a fraudulent claim or were involved in such misconduct as accomplices or conspirators should be mindful that withdrawing the fraudulent claim does not exempt them from potential criminal investigation and prosecution.

-Conducting thorough compliance reviews of existing claims submitted before the moratorium is imperative to safeguard against fraud.
-This not only protects businesses and organizations from penalties or interest payments resulting from fraudulent claims promoted by unscrupulous entities but also ensures the integrity of the system.
+Conducting thorough compliance reviews of existing claims protects businesses and organizations from penalties or interest payments resulting from fraudulent claims promoted by unscrupulous entities but also ensures the system’s integrity.

-The IRS continues to caution taxpayers to exercise extreme caution when applying for the Employee Retention Credit (ERC), as there are ongoing aggressive tactics employed by marketers and scammers.
+The IRS continues to caution taxpayers to exercise extreme caution when applying for the Employee Retention Credit (ERC), as marketers and scammers continue to employ aggressive tactics.

-Furthermore, the IRS is actively developing guidance to assist employers who were misled into claiming the ERC and have already received payment.
-Additional details on this guidance will be made available in the coming fall.
+Furthermore, the IRS is developing guidance to assist employers who were misled into claiming the ERC and have already received payment.
+Additional details on this guidance will be made available soon.

 Who can ask to withdraw an ERC claim?